Understanding your rate

 Predictability

-A business's predictability is key component of determining the projected premium rate.
+A business's predictability is a key component of determining the projected premium rate.
 It is a measure of how much we can rely on your past claims experience and insurable earnings to predict future outcomes.
 Some businesses have a low predictability while other have a high predictability.

 Low predictability means a business's insurable earnings and the number of allowed claims are quite low.
 In this case, your claims experience would not have a significant impact on your rate.
 Instead, the rates of your class will have more influence on your premium rate, which protects against volatility and the dramatic effect one claim could have on your rate.